-If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "FOR" the election of each nominee for director (Proposal No. 1); "FOR" the ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2022 (Proposal No. 2) and "3 YEARS" for the frequency of holding future stockholder advisory votes regarding compensation awarded to named executive officers (Proposal No. 3).
-If any other matter is properly presented at the 2022 Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.
+If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "FOR" the election of each nominee for director (Proposal No. 1); "FOR" the ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2023 (Proposal No. 2); and "FOR" the non-binding, advisory resolution to approve the compensation of the Company's named executive officers (Proposal No. 3).
+If any other matter is properly presented at the 2023 Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.